Jetsurf/jet-bot/README.md

  - `!srstats` : Shows various stats from Salmon Run
  - `!order ID` : The !splatnetgear command gives you 'ID to buy' run this with that ID to place an order in the splatnet store

-The following command requires 3 roles to be in place.
-Americas - Europe - Japan/Asia (will work fine without them)

- - `!us` OR `!eu` OR `!jp` : Show what region you hail from (Americas, Europe, and Japan/Asia respectfully)

  ### Bot Info Commands